Skip to content

 Why network engineers care

 Virtualization moves part of the network inside the server.
-That means a network problem may not be visible only from the physical switch.
+A network problem can exist where the physical switch cannot see it.

 A VLAN can be correct on the physical switch but wrong on the port group.
-A VM can have the right IP address but be connected to the wrong virtual network.
-A physical trunk can allow VLAN 20, but the virtual switch may present VLAN 10 to the VM.
+A VM can have the correct IP address and sit on the wrong virtual network.
+A trunk can allow VLAN 20 while the virtual switch presents VLAN 10 to the VM.

 You do not need to administer every hypervisor.
-You do need to understand where the packet could be stopped, tagged, bridged, or forwarded.
+You need to know where a packet can be tagged, filtered, or dropped inside the host.

 interface GigabitEthernet1/0/10